Director and Lead Instructor

 When asked what drives her she says, “empowering others to thrive by showing them a life that is holistic and in partnership with their ecology.”

 Kateen consulted and designed regenerative permaculture systems in Scandinavia, Italy, Mexico, Canada, Alaska, Colorado, and the Pacific Northwest.

 When Kateen is not teaching (she is sleeping) you can find her reading a book, spinning wool, or hanging out in her rose garden.

 She currently lives with her family and the extended community at Compass Rose Farms in Port Townsend, WA.

 He is busy digging in the dirt and working on his own homestead, Mosaic, but his bio is coming soon!

 Leigh Senna is passionate about healthy communities, good food, and regenerative agriculture.
 She is currently helping families find homes here in Jefferson County as a real estate agent, and owns a couple businesses that support women’s well being.
 She is honored to be a mama of a 7 year old daughter, and to offer her passion for life at the Dirt Rich School.
-You will see Leigh at the farm and school often, including teaching PDC lecture eleven ~ the practice of designing and cultivating the inner landscape of our minds, hearts, and physical vitality.
+You will see Leigh at the farm and school often, occasionally teaching PDC lecture eleven – the practice of designing and cultivating the inner landscape of our minds, hearts, and physical vitality.